-For the year ended December 31, 2022, our Compensation Committee consisted of Ms. Schreiner (Chair), Mr. Ellett, Mr. Rohman, Mr. Wimbush, and Ms. Hoover (who resigned from the Board on August 18, 2022).
-No member of our Compensation Committee in 2022 was, during the last fiscal year, an officer or employee of the Company or formerly an officer of the Company.
+For the year ended December 31, 2023, our Compensation Committee consisted of Ms. Schreiner (Chair), Ms. Delorier, Mr. Ellett, Mr. Rohman and Mr. Wimbush.
+No member of our Compensation Committee in 2023 was, during the last fiscal year, an officer or employee of the Company or formerly an officer of the Company.
 In addition, none has had any relationship with the Company of the type that is required to be disclosed under "Interests of Directors and Executive Officers in Certain Transactions."
-During 2022, none of our executive officers served as a member of the board of directors, compensation committee or other board committee performing equivalent functions of another entity that had one or more executive officers serving as a member of the board of directors or Compensation Committee of the Company.
+During 2023, none of our executive officers served as a member of the board of directors, compensation committee or other board committee performing equivalent functions of another entity that had one or more executive officers serving as a member of the board of directors or Compensation Committee of the Company.